Hey there! π

 Screenshot of Aptakube showing HPA errors.

-3. Bonus: Scaling limited by maximum replica count
+3. Bonus: Scaling Limited by Maximum Replica Count

-It basically means that Kubernetes is trying to scale a service to more replicas than the maximum replica count allowed by the HPA.
+ScalingLimited β the desired replica count is more than the maximum replica countThis means that Kubernetes is trying to scale a service to more replicas than the maximum allowed by the HPA.

-If you're noticing a performance or availability degradation in your service, you may want to increase the maxReplicas value in the HPA to allow for higher replica counts.
-However, if you are getting this error and you are not noticing any degradation, you may want to investigate why Kubernetes is trying to scale to more replicas than the maximum allowed and tweak your resource requests and HPA metric targets accordingly.
+If you are seeing performance or availability degradation in your service, you may want to increase the maxReplicas value in your HPA to allow for a higher replica count.
+If you are not noticing any degradation, investigate why Kubernetes is trying to scale beyond the maximum and consider tuning your resource requests or HPA metric targets accordingly.

 Screenshot of Aptakube showing a HPA with limited scaling due to max pods.